IntentArchitect/Docs/articles/module-building/templates-general/how-do-i-access-designer-models/how-do-i-access-designer-models.md

 ---
 # How to access designer models in templates?

-When building module using Intent Architect, it is a very common to want to use the metadata you have modeled in the designers as part of the code generation.
-As an example lets say you've build out a Domain model you would want to generate a set of C# classes which is the code realization of that domain model.
+When building modules using Intent Architect, it is a very common to want to use the metadata you have modeled in the designers as part of the code generation.
+As an example lets say you've built out a Domain model you would want to generate a set of C# classes which is the code realization of that domain model.
+This article covers how to achieve this.

 ## Overview of Designer Models and their usage within templates

-When using Intent Architect you build up metadata models in the various designers, as an example In the Domain Designer you create a domain model.
+When using Intent Architect you build up metadata models in the various designers, as an example In the `Domain Designer` you create a domain model which reflects your business domain.
 This designer would describe concepts like `Class`es, `Attribute`s, `Associations` etc. All of these concepts are models in their own right, and holistically make up your domain model.

 ![Domain Model Example](./images/domain-model-example.png)